-Paywiser, a longstanding Hong Kong-based fintech, has just launched a new line of business, debit cards.
-This represents a bold expansion for Paywiser, which has been operating since 1997 as a licensed money operator, helping clients open bank accounts, facilitate remittances, and support merchant acquisitions, on behalf of companies based in Hong Kong and mainland China.
+Paywiser, a longstanding Hong Kong-based fintech, has just launched a new line of business in the U.K.: debit cards.
+This represents a bold expansion for Paywiser, which has been operating since 1997 as a licensed money operator in Hong Kong, helping clients open bank accounts, facilitate remittances, and support merchant acquisitions, on behalf of companies based in Hong Kong and mainland China.

 Going into debit cards represents a leap into serving consumers, says its CTO, Louie Ho.
 It puts Paywiser in direct competition with giant payment processors, banks, and global fintechs.